projectatomic/nulecule/LIFECYCLE.md

 ## States

 The Nulecule Specification will have a certain set of releases, we will use semantic versioning to identify the releases.
 Prior each release there will be a draft version of the release.
-This will be use to work/collaborate on the spec itself.
+This will be used to work/collaborate on the spec itself.

 ## Contributors and release process